-7. Based on the SEC curves in Fig. 2 and 3, determine $V_e$ of polymer resulting in curve X and use it to estimate the degree of polymerization m of its second block.
+7. Based on the SEC curves in Fig. 2 and 3, determine $V_e$ of the polymer that corresponds to curve X and use it to estimate the degree of polymerization m of its second block.
 Detail your calculation; you may use a calculator or plot a graph.